angelol/image-generator-mcp-server/README.md

 # image-generator MCP Server

-An mcp server that generates images based on image prompts
+An MCP server that generates images based on text prompts

 This is a TypeScript-based MCP server that implements image generation using **OPENAI**'s `dall-e-3` image generation model.